newmie10/SpotifyGesture/HandDetector/Handnet_Plan.md

 ### Model Optimizations
 - Quanitize Model to int8 from fp32 (4x reduction)
-- Change input size from 64x64 (~5 sec inference) to 48x48 (~1.5 sec inference)
+- Change input size and hidden layers from 64x64 scale (~5 sec inference) to 48x48 scale (~1.5 sec inference)

-## Triggering Camera
+## Triggering Capture
 - Initial idea: Use distance sensor facing down to trigger
 - 3D printed model broke, as well as we ran out of serial communication ports

 ### Mean Filter
 - Used mean greyscale pixel value of the entire picture
-- When elevated above threshold, camera triggers
+- When elevated above threshold, capture signal is given

 ### Signal Debouncing / Filtering
-- 200 ms after initial trigger, check again to ensure mean is high enough before trigger
+- 200 ms after initial trigger, check again to ensure mean fitler is still active before trigger
-- Accounts for swiping noise from gesturing in front of camera
+    - Accounts for swiping noise from gesturing intended for distance sensor in front of camera
 - After 200 ms, run inference using handnet

-### Communication with spotify
+## Communication with spotify
+- `main.cpp` / `SpotifyLink.cpp`
+- Simplify final output and serial loggings
 - Based on inference, print final result to serial
-- Python serial monitor checks for phrasing and communicates with spotify API
+- Python serial monitor checks for phrasing and communicates with spotify API, noted in other documentation